loranger32/weight_tracker_roda/README.md

 Note that the developer must know the encryption/decryption key and can thus technically decrypt the data, so you'll have to trust him.

-## Next Features

-- Decide for each batch if you want to loose or gain weight

-## Known Bugs

-- For an unknown reason (at the moment), if you signup with a "Hotmail" email address, you won't receive the "confirm your email" email OR you will receive it hours later.
-Things seems to be OK with an outlook.com email address.
-I still don't know if it's a Hotmail issue, a Sendgrid (configuration) issue or an issue in my own code.

 ## Installation

 - Install latest stable ruby version (use a version manager like [rbenv](https://github.com/rbenv/rbenv), [rvm](https://rvm.io/) or [asdf](https://github.com/asdf-vm/asdf-ruby)).